danog/MadelineProtoDocs/docs/API_docs/constructors/inputMessageCallbackQuery.md

 ---
-title: inputMessageCallbackQuery
+title: "inputMessageCallbackQuery"
-description: Used by bots for fetching information about the message that originated a callback query
+description: "Used by bots for fetching information about the message that originated a callback query"
 image: https://docs.madelineproto.xyz/favicons/android-chrome-256x256.png
 ---
 # Constructor: inputMessageCallbackQuery